qifei/qifei.github.io/README.md

 ### Thoughts

 >1.
-Progressive enhancement or degradation
+Progressive enhancement or graceful degradation
 >2.
 Animation CSS or Javascript
 >3.
 SVG inline or as style